msimotwo/ReverseShellTut/README.md

 <h3><p align="center">*ONLY FOR EDUCATIONAL PURPOSES ONLY*</h3>

 <h4><p align="center">Welcome!
-This repository is your gateway to understanding reverse shells.
+This repository is your gateway to understanding reverse shells on Linux.
 If you're new to cybersecurity or curious about remote access methods, you're in the right place.
 We'll explain reverse shells in simple terms, empowering you to navigate this crucial aspect of digital security with confidence.
 For this lesson, I will be referring to NetworkChuck's video on how setup a Cloud enviroment for the attacking machine and our target machine.
 After this lesson, you will understand the importance and reason behind reverse shells. </h4>

 [Video](https://www.youtube.com/watch?v=bXCeFPNWjsM&t=267s)
 ***